jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

 We always prefer to install the Database Server on a separate server and we choose MariaDB.
 We use long-term authentication in this structure and we authenticate to the turn server with the users that we created.

-Update the repository and install MariaDB with the following command
+Next, update the repository and install MariaDB with the following command:

 `apt-get update && apt-get install mariadb-server -y`

 Edit the following file with your favorite editor
 `vim /etc/mysql/mariadb.conf.d/50-server.cnf`

-Please add the following lines then save and exit.
+Please add the following lines then save and exit:
 ```
 bind-address            = 0.0.0.0
 innodb_file_format=Barracuda